How Admission to the Program Works

 Seton Hill University and the Coordinated Program in Nutrition and Dietetics expect students to conduct themselves with academic integrity.
 Learn about the Academic Integrity Policy in the University Catalog.

 Withdrawal & Refund of Tuition & Fees

 If it should become necessary for you to withdraw from classes, you can find Seton Hill's refund policy in the Student Accounts Forms and Policies section of our site.

 The University Policy describing protection of the privacy of student information can be found in the Seton Hill University Catalog.

-The Coordinated Program Handbook of Policies and Procedures provides additional information about many of the above topics.
+The Coordinated Program Handbook of Policies and Procedures (PDF) provides additional information about many of the above topics.